Quantum Enigma

 Can’t a not-conscious robot be programmed to do the observation?

 That’s a common argument.
 But if you’re interested in what’s going on beyond merely practical purposes, introducing the robot cannot evade the encounter with consciousness.
+Trying to evade the consciousness mystery this way introduces an even harder-to-deal-with problem.
 (Page 186)

 Doesn’t the “decoherence” argument show that quantum mechanics has nothing to do with consciousness?

-Many physicists mistakenly think so.
+Even some physicists mistakenly think so.
 Decoherence theory explains how the physics discipline can, for all practical purposes, ignore its encounter with consciousness.
-But Zurek, probably the leading developer of decoherence theory, admits that the ultimate explanation of the mystery of observation and wavefunction collapse will involve a model of consciousness.
-If we go beyond merely practical purposes, we still see a mystery involving consciousness.
+But Zurek, probably the leading developer of decoherence theory, admits that the ultimate explanation of the mystery of observation must involve a model of consciousness.
 (Page 160)

 Why do many physicists deny (sometimes with considerable emotion) the encounter with consciousness?

-For physicists, any association of their work with the pseudo-scientific nonsense published today can trigger embarrassment and an over-reaction denying all mystery.
-Many physicists are even unaware of the encounter, or think quantum mechanics’ problem with observation has been resolved.
-That’s partly because when we teach quantum mechanics to physics students, we focus on the practical aspects.
-We generally avoid the deeper questions, something most physicists didn’t come into physics to deal with.
+For physicists, the implied association of their work with today’s pseudo-scientific nonsense triggers embarrassment.
+In over-reaction, some deny all mystery.
+Actually many physicists are unaware of quantum mechanics’ problem continuing with observation.
+When we teach quantum mechanics to physics students, we focus on the practical aspects students will have to use in their jobs, and avoid the deeper questions.
 (Page 99)

-Also, academic physicists–especially the mathematically inclined, very especially string theorists–consider their work important because it’s so fundamental.
-The existence of a quantum enigma, something yet more fundamental, something their mathematical approach seems unable to address, can appear to challenge the high status of their field in physics.
+Also, for academic physicists–especially those who consider their work important because it’s so fundamental–the existence of a quantum enigma, something yet more fundamental, yet something understandable to a lay person, can be “unsettling.”

 Isn’t string theory likely the fundamental idea that will eventually resolve the quantum enigma?

-String theory, around for decades now, might eventually mathematically unite quantum mechanics with gravity (general relativity).
-It would therefore produce the so called “theory of everything,” the ToE.
-We know what such a ToE will look like.
+String theory, around for decades now, might eventually mathematically unite quantum mechanics with gravity (general relativity) to produce the so called “theory of everything,” the ToE.
+We know what the ToE will look like.
 It will be a set of equations.
 That’s what string theorists are looking for.
-The quantum enigma arises from theory-neutral experiments.
-Without new experimental findings, findings that must somehow involve consciousness, the enigma can’t be resolved.
-String theorists start out assuming all the results of quantum mechanics, that there are no such new experimental results.
+But the quantum enigma arises from theory-neutral experiments.
+Without new experimental findings, findings, the enigma can’t be resolved.
+String theorists start out assuming quantum mechanics, that there are no such new experimental results.
 That approach might produce a ToE, but it can’t resolve the quantum enigma.

 Do the spooky actions in quantum mechanics give credence to ESP?

-Nothing in quantum theory leads to ESP.
+Nothing in quantum theory leads to ESP, the claims of the pseudo-scientists notwithstanding.
 But we now know that what Einstein derided as “spooky actions” do indeed exist.
-Arguably, at least, this makes ESP less unlikely.
+Arguably, at least, this does make ESP less unlikely.
 If ESP were shown to be real, it would revolutionize our thinking about the world.
 That’s a reason we can’t accept it without very strong evidence.
-The ultimate test must be experiment.
-At present, those experimental results are controversial.
+At present, the experimental evidence for ESP is controversial.
+But can we dismiss it out of hand?
 (Page 197)

 Does consciousness “reach out” and do something physical?

-We don’t know how to answer this question; consciousness is a mystery.
+Consciousness is a mystery.
 And what does “do something physical” mean?
-Look at the undisputed demonstrations of the quantum enigma, and decide for yourself.
+All we can say is: Look at the undisputed demonstrations of the quantum enigma, and speculate for yourself (but stay open minded).
 (Pages 1, 87ff, 139ff, 197)